Winter Lakes Elementary School

 F. (541) 396-2182

 Winter Lakes Elementary School’s mission is to “meet students where they are and take them beyond.”
-As students at Winter Lakes Schools prepare for College, Career and Citizenship we provide a setting that enables every student to:
+As students at Winter Lakes Elementary prepare for College, Career and Citizenship we provide a setting that enables every student to:

 Learn – by taking classes in English, Science, Math, Social Studies, Second Language, Art, Health, Physical Education and Electives that are taught by highly qualified teachers and staff.

 Personalize – their education through study in On-Line classes, Standards based assignments, Project-Based Learning, Internships with local businesses, and flexible schedules.

 Engage – by practicing self-advocacy, exercising personal responsibility, and learning 21st Century skills and content designed to prepare graduates for life after high school in post-secondary education or a career.

 We are very fortunate to have some wonderful community partners throughout the Coquille Valley that allow our students the opportunity to intern at various businesses and organizations.
 We are proud of our campus, our students, our academic program and being a school that develops and encourages creativity and student voice.